 SUPPORT PROGRAMS AND THERAPIES

-Supportive therapy may be helpful for many people with schizophrenia.
-Behavioral techniques, such as social skills training, can be used to improve social and work functioning.
-Job training and relationship-building classes are important.
+Support therapy may be helpful for many people with schizophrenia.
+Behavioral techniques, such as social skills training, can help the person function better in social and work situations.
+Job training and relationship-building classes are also important.

 The outlook with schizophrenia is hard to predict.
 Most of the time, symptoms improve with medication.
-However, some people may have trouble functioning and are at risk for repeated episodes, especially during the early stages of the illness.
+But many people may have some trouble functioning.
+They are at risk of repeated episodes, especially during the early stages of the illness.

 People with schizophrenia may need housing, job training, and other community support programs.
 People with the most severe forms of this disorder may not be able to live alone.
 They may need to live in group homes or other long-term, structured residences.